Note: Heavy (dark) lines are for the current 27-day Bartel rotation; light lines are for the last rotation.

 observations of the sun, you've been miss-routed.

-The IPS T-index (dashed lines) is similar to the SSNe index in concept, although it is calculated using a different algorithm.
-The index plotted here is the daily value valid for the Australian sector calculated by the Australian IPS Radio and Space Services organization in Sydney, AU, as reported in their Daily Solar and Geophysical Report.
+The T index (dashed lines) is similar to the SSNe index in concept, although it is calculated using a different algorithm.
+The index plotted here is the daily value valid for the Australian sector calculated by the Australian Space Weather Services (SWS) organization, Sydney, AU, as reported in their Daily Solar and Geophysical Report.
+(See references below)

-References for the SSNe and T indexes are as follows:
+References for the T index are as follows:

 [ Home | About NWRA | Staff | Research Areas | Products ]